Imagineering Australia

-Imagineering was a software distribution company founded by Jodee Rich in the early 1980s.
+Imagineering was a software distribution company founded by Jodee Rich in 1981.
 It grew rapidly before running into financial trouble in the late 1980s.
 Imagineering was sold to First Pacific in 1990 at which time Jodee Rich left the business.
 Graham Pickles, managing director of sister company Tech Pacific, took the helm of the group and merged the two businesses together under the Tech Pacific banner in 1990.

 The company was most famous for distributing the following product ranges: